PyrApple/sorbonne_rv_ue_website/docs/index.md

 -->

-## Learning outcome
+## Learning Outcome

 - Basic knowledge on human spatial and multi-modal perception and cognition.
 - Understanding of the main audio-visual rendering techniques.
-- Learn to design and implement a simple VR application.
+- Learn to design and implement a simple VR/AR application.

 ## Pre-requisites